tomk1v/first-order-rule-module/README.md

 Observer: An observer checks if the module is enabled and adds the custom rule condition to the existing cart price rules.

 ### Installation
+1. Prepare the Module Directory: <br/>
+`mkdir -p app/code/Intership/FirstOrderRule`

-1. Clone this repository into the app/code directory of your Magento 2 installation: <br/>
+2. Clone the Repository: <br/>
 `git clone https://github.com/tomk1v/first-order-rule-module.git`

 2. Run the following commands from the Magento root directory: <br/>